gjbex/Best-practices-for-scientific-computing/docs/training_overview.md

 * recognize the role of code style, documentation, testing, and reproducibility in scientific software;
 * distinguish between unit tests, functional tests, and code coverage;
-* identify basic deployment and continuous-integration workflows;
+* recognize how deployment and continuous-integration practices support reliable scientific software;
 * choose relevant tools for the programming language and project context you work in.